Ad1th1/CTF-Writeups/Try-Hack-Me/README.md

 27. c4ptur3-th3-flag
 28. Learn and win prizes #2
 29. Welcome
+30. How to use tryhackme
-30. The hacker methodology
+31. The hacker methodology
-31. Nmap
+32. Nmap
-32. OSI Model
+33. OSI Model
-33. Intro to defensive Security
+34. Intro to defensive Security